ki4jgt/Bluenet/README.md

 VALUE					EXPECTATION							EXPLAINATION
 "port"					integer								This is the port your server will be running on.
 Failure
 													to provide a value here will result in a random port being chosen.

 "_id"					20 Character string						Your network ID is attached to every search or message
 													exchange performed on your behalf within the network.
 													This is NOT the ID which your messages are sent to.
 It is a feature which makes message delivery within the network easier.
 This option has no practical purpose.
 It just serves as a bit of customization.

+"ping"					integer 1 or 0							This option allows your server to ping your local network
+													for other Bluenet users.
+If enabled, your server will send out a broadcast message over your LAN on startup.